domWinter/P2P-GNUnet-NSE/README.md

-## Peer-to-Peer - Group 37 - Network Size Estimation
+## Peer-to-Peer - Network Size Estimation

 This repository contains all development files for the network size estimation project.